famiclone6502/DIY_Datalink_Adapter/README.md

 ## Special Thanks
 - [Antti Huhtala][Antti]
 - excsniper on the Arduino Discord 🦆
+- Selzby and leandromarceddu on the unofficial Pico Discord for their hints and encouragement
+- PhiLho on a Processing.org forum post for their bitwise info

 ## Disclaimer
  I am not a professional programmer.
 This is my first Github project.
 Please be kind. 😬<br><br>